CorySimon/pyIAST/docs/index.rst

 Peform IAST calculation
 -----------------------

-Given the pure-component isotherm models, we now illustrate how to use IAST to predict loading when the material is in equilibrium with a *mixture* of gases.
+Given the pure-component isotherm models, we now illustrate how to use IAST to predict gas uptake when the material is in equilibrium with a *mixture* of gases.

 As an example, given the pure-component adsorption isotherm objects `xe_isotherm` and `kr_isotherm` above, we seek the loading [at the same temperature as the pure-component isotherms] in the presence of a 20/80 mol% Xe/Kr mixture at a pressure of 1.0 bar.
-To do this, we call:
+The code for this is:

 .. code-block:: python